 First of all huge thanks and congratulation for finding a gem like Ambika Cotton Mills Ltd.

 Your analysis technique is really good and I have learnt a number of new things by reading your articles like comparing cumulative PAT with cumulative CFO.
-I don’t have any specific stock related query but want to know more about your stock finding technique as at the current level of market it’s very difficult to find a new value investment by just screening.
+I don’t have any specific stock related query but want to know more about your stock finding technique as at the current level of the market it’s very difficult to find a new value investment by just screening.
 It would be better to look for the different business stories like you did in Ambika Cotton Mills Ltd.

 I read your article How to do Financial Analysis of a Company where you talked about your technique.
-Can you tell me specifically which magazines/TV shows/blogs have better content than others and should be followed or which magazine do you read regularly where author/host talks about the overall business rather than stock as it is very difficult to read the whole annual report and analyse the business over web to check the quality of every business to find a good investment.
+Can you tell me specifically which magazines/TV shows/blogs have better content than others and should be followed or which magazine do you read regularly where author/host talks about the overall business rather than stock as it is very difficult to read the whole annual report and analyse the business over the web to check the quality of every business to find a good investment?